clairey-zx81/json-model/SPEC.md

 Property `&` value must be an array of models.
 A value matches this model if it matches _all_ models in the list.
-If the list is empty, any value matches, this it is equivalent to `"$ANY"`
+If the list is empty, any value matches, thus it is equivalent to `"$ANY"`.

 ### Merge Operator Model